PuliNagaNeeraj/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
-Thus the code is executed successfully.
+Thus, ALP for fundamental arithmetic and logical operations are executed successfully.